-The Académie Libanaise des Beaux-Arts offers its entire program in French in its original place in Sin el-Fil (Beirut).
+The Académie Libanaise des Beaux-Arts offers its entire program in French in its original place in Dekwaneh (Beirut).
 This language of instruction has been applied at ALBA since its founding, and long before it joined the University of Balamand in 1988.